 Denise was born and educated in Northumberland.
 She lived in Botswana from 1980, and previously, Zambia for five years.
 Whilst in Botswana she helped established a Ballet School and ran a Cub Scout Pack.
 Denise gained her BA (Hons) degree in English at Witwatersrand University, Johannesburg.
 She has a great love of classical music and ballet and has an eclectic taste in reading.

-Exam Centre Manager
+Exam Centre and HR Manager

 Katie is responsible for managing the various exams run by Melton College.
 She also runs exams for Melton College at various other venues.
+Katie also manages HR documentation, training and development.

 Katie has always lived in York, and likes to explore the city in her free time.
 Katie has travelled extensively throughout South-East Asia, finding Vietnam to be her favourite country because of its beautiful scenery, diverse culture and friendly people.
 Katie is interested in cinema, comedy, current affairs and music, and likes to socialise with her friends.
 When she has the time, Katie enjoys charity fundraising and has recently done a parachute jump for Cancer Research UK in the Lake District.